How to Avoid Mosquitoes and West Nile Virus

 Wait to Go Outside

-Mosquitoes can bite at anytime of day, but most species are exceptionally active from dusk until dawn.
-Wear mosquito-resistant clothing and use DEET-containing repellents to decrease your chances for being bitten.
+Mosquitoes can bite at any time of day, but most species are exceptionally active from dusk until dawn.
+Wear mosquito-resistant clothing and use DEET-containing repellents to decrease your chances of being bitten.

-In addition, when you can, wear long sleeve shirts and pants when gardening or playing outside.
+In addition, when you can, wear long-sleeved shirts and pants when gardening or playing outside.

 Final Thoughts